BillRaymond/agile-in-action-podcast-repo/_posts/2022-12-13-introducing-the-development-manager-a-scrum-master-s-best-friend.md

 ## Transcript
-(transcripts are auto-generated, so please excuse the brevity **Ender Yuksel:** There is a very natural instinct when the team is discussing, or sharing a challenge or a problem, then you need to stop yourself from taking actions or giving directions to the team, because then you are actually blocking the possibility of team to, to learn how to solve their challenges.
+(transcripts are auto-generated, so please excuse the brevity You need to stop yourself from taking actions or giving directions to the team, because then you are actually blocking the team to, to learn how to solve their challenges.

 **Bill Raymond:** Hi and welcome to the podcast.
 Today, I'm joined by Martin Lohmann, agile coach at Alm.
 Brand and Ender Yüksel, director, development manager at SimCorp.
 Hi, how are you today?